trb5160/-theMovies/README.md

 ## Description:

+- Due to a small bug the Facebook authentication does work..
+BUT only when the Heroku link is opened on INCOGNITO MODE on chrome.
+For the sake of funtionality please open through incognito.

 - Users are brought to the `Home` page where they can begin their search for any movie to store and look-up or watch later.
 The Movie info is then retrived from a Movie database API.

 - When searching for a movie, users will see a list of relevant results.
 They can click `save` to save the book to the `Saved` page.
 The book is saved to the Mongo DB on the back end.